 Trap #3: Overly complex use cases

 The general guideline is that the number of steps in the normal flow of a use case should not exceed approximately a dozen.
 I once read a use case with nearly 50 steps in the normal flow.
 The problem was that the "normal flow" included many branching possibilities and error conditions that could arise, along with how to handle them.
 That is, the normal flow actually included alternative flows and exceptions.
 A better strategy is to pick a simple, default, well-behaved path through the use case and call that the normal flow.
 Then write separate alternative flows to cover variations on this and exception flows to describe the error conditions.
 This gives you a use case with multiple small packages of information, which is much easier to understand and manage than a huge use case that tries to handle every possibility in a single flow description.

 Trap #4: Describing specific user interface elements and actions

 Write "essential" use cases that describe the interactions between the user and the system at an abstract level, without incorporating user interface specifics.
 The use case description should not include a screen design, although simple user interface prototypes can be valuable to facilitate the use case exploration.
 I don't even like to hear terminology in the use case that alludes to specific user interface controls.
 Saying "User clicks on OK" implies a GUI interface using a mouse and buttons.
-But what if it would make more sense to use a touch screen or speech recognition interface?
-Imposing premature design constraints in the use case can lead to a suboptimal design, unless you're adding a new capability to an existing application where the screens already exist.
+But what if it would make more sense to use a touch screen or speech interface?
+Imposing premature design constraints in the use case can lead to a suboptimal design, unless you're adding a capability to an existing application where the screens already exist.

 Trap #5: Not using other requirement models